songlink/docs/faq.md

 [https://song.link/Hello](https://song.link/Hello)

 These custom, pretty links provide an instant connection, drive more attention to the link and better reflect your brand and vibes. 😎

+### How can I avoid 429 Too Many Requests error when I add many embeds to my website?

+Unfortunately, we must impose rate limits on all of our services because we ourselves have to abide by rate limits from our data sources, e.g. Spotify, YouTube, etc.

+The current rate limit for our embed is 60 per minute per IP address.
+This means that if you load 61 embeds on a single page, the 61st embed will trigger a 429 error and not load properly.

+If you want to display more than 60 embeds, we suggest breaking them up in some way so they don't all load at the same time.
+This will also increase the speed of the page load, since the user's browser must load and handle all of the embeds if they all load at the same time.

+There are a couple ways to accomplish this:

+- You can place each embed (or groups of embeds) on their own page or behind a click (so only load the embed after the user clicks to view it).
+- You can "lazy load" the embeds, so that only first few load at first, then once the user scrolls down enough, you load the next group of them.

+There are likely many ways to build this that helps both us and the user provide a smooth experience.
+Please reach out if you'd like to discuss your specific use case.